 Step 4: Befriend Feelings

 Emotions are meant to be temporary, but we tend to prolong them by reacting to them in unhealthy ways.
 For example, occasional feelings of sadness are normal and healthy, but our emotional reaction to sadness might not be healthy.
 Rather than fearing and avoiding feelings, learning how to respond to them with mindfulness, self-compassion, and self-soothing helps us regulate and release them.
 Start by labeling your emotions since studies show that labeling our emotions helps us regulate them.
-To learn more about befriending emotions, see my previous post and sign up for my newsletter to receive a free PDF on emotional well-being.
+To learn more about befriending emotions, see my previous post.
 Books such as Uncovering Happiness: Overcoming Depression with Mindfulness and Self-Compassion by psychologist Dr. Elisha Goldstein and The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions by psychologist Dr. Christopher Germer are also helpful if you’re interested in exploring a mindful and self-compassionate approach to depression.

 Step 5: Nourish Your Body